 - We work integratively (where appropriate) with other health professionals to give you the best possible opportunity for healthy teeth and wellness.

-Please contact us if you’d like to find out more about how our integrative approach can help you.
+Please contact us if you’d like to find out more about how our holistic and integrative approach can help you.